Long Island: Lindenhurst

 Lindenhurst Fire Department fire substation on South Delaware Avenue at East Hoffman Avenue, first formed in 1884 as the Breslau Engine Company No. 1.

-The BayVue Restaurant is a lounge restaurant and bar with rooftop seating directly off the waters at the Lindenhurst marina and docs.
+The BayVue Restaurant is a lounge restaurant and bar with rooftop seating directly off the waters at the Lindenhurst marina.

 Life in Lindenhurst is modern and convenient for the entire family.
 It is easy to commute to the mainland and life in the village is pleasant.
 Children can look forward to a high quality of life and advanced educational facilities.
 The local administration is well organized and the value of real estate is likely to appreciate with time.
 Lindenhurst is excellently located in an area rich with all kinds of cuisine and bars.
 It is most convenient to drive short distances for evening entertainment and relaxation.